Kjili/boardgame-quickrules/root.rst

   | - you can choose the first item explored in a ruin and explore again to take both if they are different but each of you can only own one "R" item of a certain type
   | - quests are shared (either Vagabond can complete any of the three)
   | - exploring without taking an item does not give a VP but exhausts the torch anyway
+  | Arbiter Ability:
+  | - if enlisted, the defender in a fight adds the number of the Arbiter's undamaged sword to their warrior count to determine hits (e.g. with only 1 warrior and a defense 3 roll, they make three hits, but they never make more hits than rolled)
+  | - defenseless clearings still count as defenseless (attacker gets 1 extra hit) but the defending player may hit back with min(rolled hits, Arbiter undamaged swords)
+  | - the Arbiter does not fight, i.e. the relationship status does not change, the Arbiter gets no points for destroying buildings/tokens, nor will the Arbiter take any damage
 Strategy (general):
   | be aware of the map and other faction boards each turn, use opportunities for points
   | pick starting clearing based on ruin path, getting to each faction quickly if they craft but be non-aggressive with Tinker, stay away from factions that profit from more building space like Marquise